just-buildsystem/justbuild/doc/future-designs/service-target-cache.md

    serve` cannot answer, we break the analysis and inform the user with a proper error message.

-Once we know the flexible configuration variables, during the computation of the `TargetCacheKey`, we need to verify if any of the (recursively) referenced trees is absent (`ComputeTargetCacheKey`) -- this is checked while building the repository graph.
-Once the target cache key is computed, we first verify if we have it locally.
-If not and if at least one tree is absent:
- - query `just serve` to get the target cache value for the given key.
-Note that even if `just serve` cannot provide the target cache value, we can continue the analysis in the hope that the absent tree is guarded by a closer (inner) export target.
-The analysis will fail if, in the continuation, no suitable target cache values can be retrieved from `just serve`.
+ - once we know the flexible configuration variables, we compute the `TargetCacheKey`.
+If it is not in the local target cache, we query `just serve` to get the target cache value for the given key.
+If it is not able to provide the target cache value, we error out.

 ### Auxiliary changes